Common Name: American boneset

 Easily grown in average, medium to wet soils in full sun to part shade.
 Does well in both sandy and clay soils.
 Needs constant moisture.

-Boneset is a large, hairy, clump-forming, Missouri native perennial which typically occurs in wet soils in low woods, thickets, stream banks, meadows and prairies throughout the State.
+Eupatorium perfoliatum, commonly called boneset, is a large, hairy, clump-forming, Missouri native perennial which typically occurs in wet soils in low woods, thickets, stream banks, meadows and prairies throughout the State.
 Flat-topped clusters (compound corymbs) of small, fluffy, white flowers appear above the foliage in late summer to fall.
 Perfoliate foliage is quite distinctive: the bases of the pairs of wrinkled, opposite, lance-shaped, medium green leaves unite to surround the hairy stems (perfoliatum meaning through the foliage).
 Historically, boneset was commonly included in medical herb gardens and used as a folk medicine for treatment of flus, fevers, colds and a variety of other maladies.
 Though some authorities claim the name boneset refers to a former use of the plant to aid the healing process for broken bones, others claim that the name is in reference to the plant's use as a diaphoretic in the treatment of an 18th century influenza called break bone fever.
 All parts of the plant are quite toxic and bitter.
 Also commonly called thoroughwort.
-Closely related to Joe-Pye weed (Eupatorium purpureum).

 No serious insect or disease problems.
 Foliage may scorch if soils are allowed to dry out.